Ati1707/BlackJackEngine/README.md

 # BlackJackEngine
-A library to get various probabilities and statistics for a blackjack game
+A python class to get various probabilities and statistics for a blackjack gameme